-Heat the oven to 180 C (350 F).
-Cut the cauliflower into florets and the potatoes into bite size pieces.
-Put them in a bowl and add three tablespoons of olive oil and the juice of one lemon.
+- Cut the cauliflower into florets and the potatoes into bite size pieces.
+Put them in a bowl and add 3 tablespoon of olive oil and the juice of one lemon.
 Season everything generously with salt and pepper.

-Now that the cauliflower and potatoes are seasoned, tip them out onto a parchment lined baking sheet and roast for 35-40 minutes, turning once at the halfway point.
+- Tip your seasoned veg out onto a parchment lined baking sheet and roast for 35-40 minutes, turning everything once at the halfway point.